4.5. Digital Wind Tunnel II: Wind Loads on Isolated Building with Simple Geometry

 Warning

-Note that the CFD model is created at a reduced or model scale (i.e., 1 to 400) just like the target wind tunnel model.
+Note that the CFD model is created at a reduced model scale (i.e., 1 to 400) just like the target wind tunnel model.
 However, the building dimensions specified here need to be in full-scale (actual building dimensions).

 Fig. 4.5.2.2.1 Set the building properties in GI panel